Etlaerravaly

 Etlaerravaly is a village and panchayat in Ranga Reddy district, Telangana, India.
 It falls under Shabad mandal.
-Its name is also written as "Yetla Yerravalli".
+Its name is also written as "Yetla Yerravalli vill".

 History

 Languages

 The major language spoken in Etlaerravally is Telugu.
 English and Hindi are occasionally used.

 Crops

 The place is suitable for harvesting tomatoes.
 Farmers also grow other crops including many flowers and vegetables, as well as rice, jowar, cotton, and corn.

 Transport

 This village has just the roadway and is 55 km from Hyderabad.